 Second & Subsequent Offenses (in a 10-year period): Permanently

 Note that these suspension periods are in addition to any fines, jail time, and DUI programs the CA DMV and court system impose.”

 Uber and Lyft drivers will soon be held to the same level of accountability as a commercial truck driver.

-According to California’s Office of Traffic Safety, there were 425 drunk driving accident victims in 2015 (the most recent year of data available).
-To put that in perspective, Sacramento is the second worst city of similar size for drinking and driving accidents in the state.
+According to California’s Office of Traffic Safety, there were 1,120 drunk driving accident victims in 2017 (the most recent year of data available).
+To put that in perspective, Sacramento is in the Top 10 worst cities of similar size for drinking and driving accidents in the state.

 Roseville had only 20 DUI injury accidents in 2015, one of the best rates among cities of comparable size.